What is Brennivin – The Black Death?

 In Iceland, you will find Brennivin in any wine and liquor store.
 But Brennivin is also gaining popularity around the world.

-If you are in the US, you will find Brennivin very easily, thanks to Joe Spiegel, founder of Brennivin America.
-During his trip to Iceland, he completely fell in love with this liquor and realized that it was a market for North America’s spirit.
+In the U.S., you will find Brennivin very easily, thanks to Joe Spiegel, founder of Brennivin America.
+He completely fell in love with this liquor during his trip to Iceland and realized that it was a market for North America’s spirit.
 He succeeded Brennivin’s importation in 2014.

 Brennivin – the “Black Death” Reviews